Exabyte-io/documentation/docs/rest-api/overview.md

-# Exabyte RESTful API
+# RESTful API

-Exabyte [RESTful](#Links) API (or REST-API) is a software architectural style that allows to access and manipulate textual representations of Exabyte web resources by using a uniform and predefined set of stateless operations.
-In other words, REST-API provides programmatic access to data and functionality for data scientists and engineers, and anyone who prefers coding to the user interface.
+[RESTful](#links) API (or REST-API, or Representational State Transfer Application Programming Interface) is a layer allows to access and manipulate textual representation of the web resources (eg. [Entities](../entities-general/overview.md)) by using a uniform and predefined set of stateless operations.
+In other words, REST-API provides **programmatic** access to data and functionality for data scientists and engineers, and anyone else who prefers coding to the user interface.

+## Operation

-In order to use REST-API one should form authenticated queries through a RESTful API client.
-Below we refers the readers to sections explaining authentication parameters, requests and responses structure, endpoints, REST-API client and examples.
+The recommended way use the API is to form authenticated queries through a client.
+Below we refers the readers to sections explaining authentication parameters, requests and response structure, endpoints, API client and examples.

 ## Authentication